clearlinux/clear-linux-documentation/source/vm-vmware-player.rst

 Using *VMware* Player
 #####################

-This section explains how to run Clear Linux within a `VMWare Player`_ environment.
+This section explains how to run Clear Linux OS for Intel® Architecture within a `VMware* Player`_ environment.

-Install VMware player
+Install VMware Player
 =====================

-*VMware Workstation Player*, formerly VMware Player, is a virtualization software package for x64 computers running Microsoft Windows or Linux.
+VMware* Workstation Player, formerly VMware Player, is a virtualization software package for x64 computers running Microsoft Windows or Linux.
 Download VMware player from the `VMware website`_.